elephantscale/lab-setup/ansible/2-ansible-fundamentals.md

 <span style="color:red;"> Below steps are optional as key has been created already and copied using "ssh-copy-id" utility.
 Make sure to complete all instructions if new key is created as old key will be overwritten.</span>

+2. You should already have SSH configuration keys available3 if using the lab machines.
+If you need ot repeat this step, here this ias as  arefernece.

-2. To make the automation process seamless, we\'ll generate an SSH authentication key pair so that we don\'t have to type in a password every time we want to run a playbook.
+To make the automation process seamless, we\'ll generate an SSH
+    authentication key pair so that we don\'t have to type in a password every time we want to run a playbook.
 If you do not already have an SSH key pair, you can generate one using the following command: